hrliangmath/hrliangmath.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hi! welcome to Haoran <b> Liang's </b> (<b> 梁 </b> 浩然) homepage.
+Hi! welcome to Haoran <b> Liang</b>'s (<b> 梁 </b> 浩然) homepage.
 He is now a PhD student at King’s College London under the supervision of [Payman Kassaei](https://www.mathgenealogy.org/id.php?id=37022) and [Fred Diamond](https://www.genealogy.math.ndsu.nodak.edu/id.php?id=49401).
 Previously, he obtained Master’s degree at ETH Zürich and Bachelor‘s degree at Xi’an Jiaotong University.

 He is a big fan of number theory with broad interests in its intersecting areas.
 Currently, the following topics very appealing to him